medgardo/ctp-microblog/README.md

 > This step may take a few minutes.
 It will create a new vagrant box for the application.
 It will then install the necessary packages and software to run the application.

-4) SSH into your local environment once it's set up
+4) SSH into the vagrant box once it's set up
 ```
 vagrant ssh
 ```